-The Street scene in and around Summerlands Park Close is suburban and does not relate to the architectural heritage of central Ilminster.
+The Street scene in and around Summerlands Park is suburban and does not relate to the architectural heritage of central Ilminster.

 However, it provides a street scene dominated by soft landscaping and views of the open countryside beyond.
 Pavements are narrower and roads are considered wide in relation to the volume of cars that utilise them.
 Generally they are large front boundary treatments, formed by lawns and shrubs and some tree belts with no or low walls.
-Most houses have driveways which creates a level of clutter in front of houses but also opens up the carriageway allowing for expansive views and less clutter.
-The backdrop here is provides by low density two storey semi- detached and detached dwellings and soft landscaping affording longer views which are often green and pleasant.
+Most houses have driveways which create a level of clutter in front of houses but also opens up the carriageway allowing for expansive views and less clutter.
+The backdrop here is provided by low density bungalows, two storey semidetached and detached dwellings and soft landscaping affording longer views which are often green and pleasant.